-- 1. Minority, female, disabled and veteran organizations - 2.
-Federal and State employment agencies - 3.
-College and University placement services - 4.
-Minority, female, disabled or covered veteran employees on staff - 5.
+- a.
+Minority, female, disabled and veteran organizations - b.
+Federal and State employment agencies - c.
+College and University placement services - d.
+Minority, female, disabled or covered veteran employees on staff - e.
 Newspapers and other media, where feasible

-B. Training
+2. Training

-- 1. In-service training will continue to be provided to all employees. - Employees will be encouraged to develop new and update current skills by participating in available educational and training programs.
+- a.
+In-service training will continue to be provided to all employees. - b.
+Employees will be encouraged to develop new and update current skills by participating in available educational and training programs.

-C. Transfer and Promotion
+3. Transfer and Promotion

-- 1. Recommendations for transfer or promotion will be based on job requirements and will be non-discriminatory. - Transfers or promotion opportunities will be made available to current staff prior to considering other applicants.
+- a.
+Recommendations for transfer or promotion will be based on job requirements and will be non-discriminatory. - b.
+Transfers or promotion opportunities will be made available to current staff prior to considering other applicants.

-D. Compensation
+4. Compensation

-- 1. Determination of compensation will be based on current policies and schedules as approved by the Board of Trustees. - 2.
+- a.
+Determination of compensation will be based on current policies and schedules as approved by the Board of Trustees. - b.
 Equal pay for equal work will be established with no exceptions because of race, color, religion, sex, national origin, ancestry, citizenship, age, order of protection status, marital status, physical or mental disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, or any other status protected by law.

-E. Selection
+5. Selection

-- Required qualifications and abilities will be established for each type of position, and evaluation of applicants will be based on these requirements. - 2.
+- Required qualifications and abilities will be established for each type of position, and evaluation of applicants will be based on these requirements. - b.
 Actual selection will be made from those applicants recommended by the supervisor.
-If an applicant referred to the supervisor is rejected, the supervisor must report to the Human Resources Office the reason for the rejection in writing. - 3.
+If an applicant referred to the supervisor is rejected, the supervisor must report to the Human Resources Office the reason for the rejection in writing. - c.
 No individual may be employed without approval of the President and the Board of Trustees.

-F. Termination
+6. Termination

-- 1. No employee will be discharged on the basis of sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law. - 2.
-The supervisor will schedule at least one conference with the employee prior to recommending dismissal. - 3.
-An exit interview will be scheduled for the employee with the Human Resources Office. - 4.
+- a.
+No employee will be discharged on the basis of sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law. - b.
+The supervisor will schedule at least one conference with the employee prior to recommending dismissal. - c.
+An exit interview will be scheduled for the employee with the Human Resources Office. - d.
 No employee may be discharged without approval of the President and the Board of Trustees.